MI-AFP/tutorials/tutorials/09_elm-intro.md

 An extensible record is a record defined as _having at least certain fields_.
 For example, a record can be defined as having at least an `id` and `name` fields.

 We can use extensible records for type inheritance.
-IT has one limitation - we will see it next lessonin Decoders part.
+It has one limitation - we will see it next lesson in Decoders part.

 ```elm
 type alias ExtensibleUser a =